 - British Airways – free date/destination changes for flights due to depart up until 31 December for bookings made between 3 March and 31 July

-- Tui – free date changes up to seven days before departure on travel before 30 June.
+- EasyJet – free date/destination changes up to 14 days before travel

-- Jet2 – is also offering free date and destination changes until 14 June, if you’re due to depart up until 30 June.
-However, Jet2 has ceased all flights between now and 30 June, so you’re better off waiting for Jet2 to contact you and explain your options, as you are entitled to a refund.
+- Jet2 – is also offering free date and destination changes on travel up to 15 July.
+However, it has ceased all flights between now and then, so you’re better off waiting for Jet2 to contact you and explain your options, as you’re entitled to a refund

 Some airlines are also offering vouchers for those who cancel.
 British Airways passenger Alan Chambers was due to fly to California in late May.
 BA offered to cancel his booking in exchange for a voucher of the same value, which he could use within a year of the original flight date.